polterguy/peeples/README.md

 If you wish to have multiple users in your Phosphorus Five installation, this is probably your choice of module.

-## Getting started
+## Installation

-The easiest way to start using this module, is by installing [Phosphorus Five](https://github.com/polterguy/phosphorusfive), for then to visit the _"Bazar"_ and choose to install _"Peeples"_.
+The easiest way to install it, is to [install phosphorus five](https://github.com/polterguy/phosphorusfive), for then to visit _"The Bazar"_, and simply install it through the Bazar on your local machine/server.
+However, if you want a more manual installation path, you can download the latest release, unzip it, and move the unzipped root folder into your _"core/p5.webapp/modules"_ folder.
+If you choose this path, you should rename the folder, removing any version information, making sure your module folder is called exactly _"peeples"_.
+Installation through the Bazar also requires you having some sort of GnuPG client on your machine/server.
+If you don't want to fiddle with installing GnuPG, you can resort to download the latest zip file release directly.

 ## License